thoughtspot/thoughtspot.github.io/_complex-search/about-query-on-query.md

 second (right) position.

 For the best performance, views should have 50 or fewer columns and no more than 10 million rows.
-Exceeding these boundaries can make your view slow.
-You can remedy this by materializing it.
+If your View has more than 10 million rows, consider materializing it.
+If your View has more than 40 million rows, consider sharding it.

 You can use an ETL (extract, transform, load) process to circumvent these limitations.